In 30 seconds

 The Malaysian Standard MS 2409:2011 sets quality benchmarks for Tongkat Ali products: eurycomanone 0.80–1.50% by weight, total polysaccharides >30%, total protein >20%, total glycosaponin >40%.
 Most clinical trials used Physta®, a patented hot-water root extract manufactured by Biotropics Malaysia that meets this standard.
 When buying in the UK, look for a product that specifies eurycomanone content — if the label just says "Tongkat Ali extract" without a standardisation percentage, you can't compare it to the clinical evidence.

 The most detailed dose-response data comes from a 2021 double-blind, placebo-controlled RCT of 105 men aged 50–70 with testosterone below 300ng/dL.
-Men receiving 200mg/day of Physta showed significant testosterone increases at weeks 4, 8, and 12 (p<0.05, p<0.01, p<0.001 respectively), while the 100mg group only reached significance at week 12.
-DHEA also increased significantly from week 2, and cortisol decreased (Chinnappan et al., Food & Nutrition Research, 2021).
+The authors reported between-group changes in testosterone markers at weeks 4, 8 and 12 in the 200mg/day group, while a change was reported at week 12 in the 100mg group.
+Changes in DHEA and cortisol markers were also reported (Chinnappan et al., Food & Nutrition Research, 2021).

 — Blue Power Research Team, reviewing Leisegang et al. (2022)Study Funding Transparency